muhammadabdullahh/theofficialmo/README.md

 - 👋 Hi, I’m @theofficialmo
 - 👀 I’m interested in Sports, working out, playing video games, and going on drives
 - 🌱 I’m currently doing my Bachelors of Computer Science at Ryerson University
-- 💞️ I’m looking to collaborate on any project ideas, i am familiar wirh java and python.
+- 💞️ I’m looking to collaborate on any project ideas, i am familiar with java and python.
 - 📫 How to reach me: Email: info.abdullahmuhammad@gmail.com IG: @theofficialmo

 <!---